evronylab/NanoSeqTools/README.md

 * observed_trinuc_counts.sigfit: Data frame in sigfit format of unique observed mutation counts, with one row per sample and one column per trinucleotide substitution context.

 * mutation_burden, with one row per sample.
 All substitution mutation statistics include all mutations, not just unique mutations.
+Indel statistics are calculated both for all and for unique mutations.
 	- The number of observed and corrected substitution mutations (muts_observed and muts_corrected)
-  - Number of observed indels (indels_observed)
+	- Number of all and unique observed indels (indels_observed, indels_unique_observed)
 	- Total number of observed and corrected interrogated bases (total_observed and total_corrected; note: observed and corrected are the same)
 	- Observed and corrected substitution mutation burdens (burden_observed and burden_corrected)
-  - Observed indel mutation burden (burden_indels_observed)
+	- All and unique observed indel mutation burden (burden_indels_observed and burden_indels_unique_observed)
-  - Observed and corrected lower and upper confidence intervals of substitution mutation counts and observed lower and upper confidence intervals of indel counts (muts_lci_observed, muts_lci_corrected, indels_lci_observed, muts_uci_observed, muts_uci_corrected, indels_uci_observed)
+	- Observed and corrected lower and upper confidence intervals of substitution mutation counts and all and unique observed lower and upper confidence intervals of indel counts (muts_lci_observed, muts_lci_corrected, indels_lci_observed, indels_unique_lci_observed, muts_uci_observed, muts_uci_corrected, indels_uci_observed, indels_unique_uci_observed)
-  - Observed and corrected lower and upper confidence intervals of substitution mutation burdens and observed lower and upper confidence intervals of indel mutation burdens (burden_lci_observed, burden_lci_corrected, burden_indels_lci_observed, burden_uci_observed, burden_uci_corrected, burden_indels_uci_observed)
+	- Observed and corrected lower and upper confidence intervals of substitution mutation burdens and all and unique observed lower and upper confidence intervals of indel mutation burdens (burden_lci_observed, burden_lci_corrected, burden_indels_lci_observed, burden_indels_unique_lci_observed, burden_uci_observed, burden_uci_corrected, burden_indels_uci_observed, burden_indels_unique_uci_observed)

 * purine_trinuc_mismatches: Data frame of the number of single-strand consensus purine mismatches.
 Columns: sample, tri (trinucleotide context), value.